ghoshzsh/aghosh0605/README.md

 - 👯 I’m looking to collaborate **with teams having interest in Cybersecurity.**

-- 💬 Ask me about **Cybersecurity, Backend Development, IOT, Cloud, Networking and Linux**
+- 💬 Ask me about **Cybersecurity, Backend Development, IoT, Cloud, Networking and Linux**

 ### Badges
 <!-- BLOG-POST-LIST:START -->